 I had read about this plane having a nasty stall, so I got some height and brought back the power and held in some up - sure enough, the plane soon dropped a wing badly and went into a spin on stalling - ug.
 Apparently it's just like the full size, in that respect!

 The rest of the flight was uneventful; power was borderline - certainly enough to do those warbird maneuvers, but not too much more in hand.

 What I did notice was the lovely tone of sound coming from the plane; a nice, soft sound very pleasant to the ear and a change from the usual brushless motor sound.

 Landing the plane took some concentration; with that nasty stall fresh in my mind I was determined not to have that happen close to the ground.
 I used the flaps and kept the speed up, and my AT-6 touched down with just a small bounce.
 Phew!

 The second flight, on another day, didn't quite go as smoothly, although the plane did survive - just.
 The reason for that Art-Tech AT-6 addendum suddenly became very clear!...

-After a couple of minutes flying, I noticed that the dihedral had increase a bit.
+After a couple of minutes flying, I noticed that the dihedral had increased a bit.
 Huh?
 I brought the plane round for a closer look and could see that the central panel of foam on the underside of the central wing section had popped off, and was only being held in place by the taped retract wires!

-I quickly came in for what can only be described as an emergency landing, relieved to have my AT-6 on the ground before the wings folded up!
+I quickly came in for what can only be described as an emergency landing, relieved to have my AT-6 on the ground before the wings folded up.